Online PhDs in Human Services: View & Compare Programs

 Professional Associations & Resources for Human Services PhD Students

-There are many professional organizations and resources PhD students can access to supplement their doctoral program.
-These organizations are designed not only to provide resources, research, and networking opportunities, but to provide direct assistance to families and individuals in need.
+There are lots of professional organizations and resources available to human services students, many of which you can access online.
+These organizations provide resources, research, and networking opportunities to humans services professionals and students, as well as direct assistance to families and individuals in need.

-The APSAC is a national organization committed to meeting the needs of professionals engaged in serving children and their families, particularly as it pertains to child abuse and neglect.
-They offer expert training and educational activities, policy leadership and collaboration, and consultation.
+National organization committed to meeting the needs of professionals engaged in serving children and their families, particularly as it pertains to child abuse and neglect.
+The APSAC offers expert training and educational activities, policy leadership and collaboration, and consultation.

-CRISP was founded to complement the mission and work of the Congressional Social Work Caucus.
-Its mission is to use the power of social work on the Hill.
-The organization focuses on social issues such as child welfare, healthcare, housing, and voting rights at the federal, state, and local levels.
+Founded to complement the work of the Congressional Social Work Caucus, CRISP’s mission is to use the power of social work on the Hill.
+The organization focuses on issues such as child welfare, healthcare, housing, and voting rights.

-CSHSE is dedicated to improving the quality, consistency, and relevance of human service education programs.
-The organization offers an accreditation process for programs, so they can continually improve as they prepare human service practitioners.
+The CSHSE is dedicated to improving the quality, consistency, and relevance of human service education programs.
+It is the primary accrediting organization for U.S.-based human services degree and certificate programs on all levels.

-NCFR is a professional association dedicated to helping members understand family relations through interdisciplinary research, theory, and practice.
-They offer a credentialing program, resources on policy, and professional journals.
+Professional association dedicated to helping members understand family relations through interdisciplinary research, theory, and practice.
+The NCFR administers the Certified Family Life Educator (CFLE) professional certification.

 Program Details